USS Bowfin: Museum ship

 In 1978, the Pacific Fleet Submarine Memorial Association (PFSMA) was formed in Hawaii to oversee the memorial.
 In August 1979, the PFSMA formally acquired Bowfin from the United States Navy and began restoration work to return Bowfin to her World War II configuration.
 The submarine was opened to the public at Pearl Harbor on 1 April 1981, with visitors able to tour the outside and first deck.
 Bowfin was declared a National Historic Landmark in 1986.
 Construction of a museum building adjacent to the submarine began in 1986 and opened in 1988.
-The museum inherited many artifacts from the defunct Pacific Submarine Museum previously located at the Pearl Harbor sub base from 1970 to 1987.
-At this time the memorial was known as the USS Bowfin Submarine Museum & Park.
+The museum inherited many artifacts from the defunct Pacific Submarine Museum previously located at the Pearl Harbor subbase from 1970 to 1987.
+At this time, the memorial was known as the USS Bowfin Submarine Museum and Park.

 Until the 2010s, Bowfin Park was separated from the nearby USS Arizona Memorial ferry launch by a parking lot.
 In 2010, an expanded Pearl Harbor Visitors Center opened, which created a new waterfront walk that links Bowfin Park with the ferry launch.
 The Visitor Center also contains a stop for shuttle buses that provide access to the Battleship Missouri Memorial and Pearl Harbor Aviation Museum.
 Although the entrance to Bowfin is now accessed through the grounds of the Visitor Center (which is administered by the National Park Service), the PFSMA maintains control of their part of the campus.